VoxleOne/FunctionalUniverse/README.md

 ## 1. Introduction

 Traditionally, physics treats time as a fundamental parameter: events unfold within a pre-existing temporal framework.
-Here, we explore an alternative:
+Here, we explore an alternative interpretation:
 We propose a model in which the universe is not composed of objects evolving in time, but of states related by irreversible functional transitions.
 Time is not a fundamental parameter but an emergent ordering of these transitions.
 Causality is defined by composability, and physical laws describe constraints on allowable state transformations.

 - The universe is a **sequence of nested states**.